box/box-python-sdk-gen/docs/file_version_legal_holds.md

 ### Arguments

 - file_version_legal_hold_id `str`
-  - The ID of the file version legal hold Example: "2348213"
+  - The ID of the file version legal hold.
+Example: "2348213"
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.